 In 2015, Save The Waves and Patagonia launched the “Lobos Por Siempre” campaign, with the goal to raise enough money to purchase the 4.5 acre Mirador Property.
-The most iconic property, the Mirador Property at the very tip of Punta de Lobos was purchased by Chilean Philanthropist Nico Davis and held with an agreement to sell only to the Foundation when the money had been raised.
+The Mirador Property, the most iconic property, at the very tip of Punta de Lobos was purchased by Chilean Philanthropist Nico Davis and held with an agreement to sell only to the Foundation when the money had been raised.
 With the help of Patagonia, the Marisla Foundation, Packard Foundation, Waitt Foundation and over 900 small donors, we all were able to raise over $750,000.

-The property was transferred and officially dedicated as a World Surfing Reserve in an intimate ceremony on Nov.
-16 at Punta de Lobos.
+The property was transferred and officially dedicated as a World Surfing Reserve in an intimate ceremony at Punta de Lobos on November 16th, 2017.

-The Fundación is now moving toward creating a Think Tank and advancing conservation through the Chilean coastline and beyond
+The Fundación Punta de Lobos is now advancing conservation through the Chilean coastline and beyond.

 MY VISION FOR PUNTA DE LOBOS